-Perry participated in a virtual hearing in 1st District Court Monday afternoon, appearing by web conference.
-He pleaded guilty to one count of theft and one count of communications fraud, both second-degree felonies.
+Micah was sentenced during a virtual hearing in 1st District Court Monday morning, appearing by web conference.
+He pleaded guilty last month to one count of theft and one count of communications fraud, both second-degree felonies.

-Prosecutors told the court how Perry was working at a Logan building supply company last year.
+In August 2020, Micah was working at a building supply company in Logan.
 He would take materials that had been ordered by customers and keep them for himself.
 Most of the $50,000 in goods were later recovered by law enforcement.

 During Monday’s sentencing, defense attorney David Perry said his client was taking full responsibility and was remorseful for what he did.
 He also pointed out that the defendant had no criminal history.